bcdev/h2ops/{{ cookiecutter.folder_name }}/README.md

 Now you have an endpoint ready at `127.0.0.1:5002`.

-Have a look at `notebooks/examples/mlflow_docker_inference.ipynb` for an example on how to get predictions
+Have a look at `notebooks/examples/mlflow_docker_inference.ipynb` for an example on how to get the predictions.

-####  Deploying local inference server
+###  Deploying local inference server

 Prerequisites